Keeevini/PERN_Warehouse_App/README.md

 If you choose to run your backend server on a different port than 3000, simply change the baseURL in all the files in the apis folder.

+### Usage
-That should be all the setup required.
+That should be all the setup required. `http://localhost:3001/` should be the URL of the home page.
+The following section of screenshots should be a guide if there are any questions on how to use the web application.

 ## Screenshots